-- Creating a national breastfeeding committee and also appointing a national breastfeeding coordinator across countries.
+- Creating a national breastfeeding committee and appointing a national breastfeeding coordinator across countries.

 - Facilitating the provision of maternity care practice and taking measures to ensure that women are adequately nourished to feed their child and remain healthy themselves.

-- Formulating and enforcing of laws that will protect the breastfeeding rights of women.
+- Formulating and enforcing laws to protect the breastfeeding rights of women.